trashbirdecology/luisdva.github.io/_posts/2018-11-12-pic-to-tibble.md

         <figcaption></figcaption>
 </figure>

 The menu is from a nice taco place in Puerto Vallarta.
-I cropped the photo to beer selection.
+I cropped the photo the to beer selection.
 There are craft beers and commercial beers as little subsets of the menu, each with their own heading.

 ## Code-through

 Let's ocr the text and then restructure the data.

 To prepare the image for ocr, I followed some existing _imagemagick_ tutorials, and the implementation in _magick_ lets us chain the different operations together, making for very readable code.
-The code below will read the photo striaght from the web, so anyone can follow after installing all the required packages.
+The code below will read the photo striaght from the web, so anyone can follow along after installing all the required packages.

 {% highlight r %}
 # load packages